-- \ Mackie: Moral facts, if there were any, would be unlike all other facts, and known in ways not akin to the ways in which other facts are known.
+- Mackie: Moral facts, if there were any, would be unlike all other facts, and known in ways not akin to the ways in which other facts are known.
 If moral knowledge of moral facts were possible, what could these possibly be?
-What could explain such things? - \ Mackie's answer: Nothing. - \ 'None of our ordinary accounts of sensory perception or introspection or the framing and confirming of explanatory hypotheses or inference or logical construction or conceptual analysis, or any combination of these' could explain the existence of moral facts or our knowledge of them. - \ That would be just too 'queer'.
-Mackie, Ethics: Inventing Right and Wrong, p.
+What could explain such things? - Mackie's answer: Nothing. - 'None of our ordinary accounts of sensory perception or introspection or the framing and confirming of explanatory hypotheses or inference or logical construction or conceptual analysis, or any combination of these' could explain the existence of moral facts or our knowledge of them. - That would be just too 'queer'. -Mackie, Ethics: Inventing Right and Wrong, p.
 37-38.

-- \ Two responses from the realist: - \ Yes, value facts are indeed queer.
+- Two responses from the realist: - Yes, moral facts are indeed queer.
 But that's okay.
-Maybe the world is queerer than we had realized. - \ No, value facts are not queer.
-Value facts are like other facts-and known as other facts are known. - \ What Mackie claims is simply false: missing from his list is one perfectly commonplace way of knowing, viz. intellectual intuition: - \ The facts of logic and mathematics, e.g. $(p \rightarrow possibly p)$ - \ The facts of category theory, e.g., ¬(∃x)(x is sleepy & x divisible by two without remainder); or ¬(∃x)(x is altogether red & x is altogether green)
+Maybe the world is queerer than we had realized. - No, moral facts are not queer.
+Moral facts are like other facts-and known as other facts are known. - What Mackie claims is simply false: missing from his list is one perfectly commonplace way of knowing, viz. intellectual intuition: - The facts of logic and mathematics, e.g. $(p \rightarrow possibly p)$ - The facts of category theory, e.g., - Nothing is such that it is both sleepy & divisible by two without remainder. - Nothing is such that it is both altogether red & altogether green.